 The Springtailers…

-We are in our fourth year of full-time vegetable growing and as our experience grows, so too does the area of land that we tend.
+We are in our sixth year of full-time vegetable growing and as our experience grows, so too does the area of land that we tend.
 The expansion of our growing area means that there’s always more to do, and so we are very glad to have several great employees.
 For most of the week this means that there are three or four of us working together in the market garden.

 Working as a team, however small, has made an immeasurable difference!
 We are able to get so much more done, our goals of producing bountiful amounts of food are made more possible, and the long term sustainability of our small business feels more viable, especially when it comes to our own wellbeing as young growers who hope to be in this profession for many years to come.
 Vegetable production is no small task, and there is much that is out of our control, so the fact that this work can be shared in the company of others is vital.
 Thank you team!